Planning Department - About

 The Planning Office works directly with community leaders and the community to address their issues, as well as assists other city departments in their efforts to improve the quality of neighborhoods.
 Additionally, the planning office is responsible for updating the Strategic Land Use Plan of the St. Louis Comprehensive Plan (SLUP).
 The SLUP is a guide to the future development of the City of St. Louis.

-Make recommendations to the Planning Commission on 1) blighting studies and redevelopment plans, 2) modifications to zoning ordinance and zoning map, 3) neighborhood/citywide plans, 4) topical plans and 5) other major plans addressing issues important to the City of St. Louis.
+Work with neighborhood residents to develop neighborhood plans; develop modifications to the zoning ordinance and the zoning map; and make recommendations to the Planning Commission on 1) blighting studies and redevelopment plans, 2) topical plans 3) Naming/Renaming a Public Street and 4) other major plans addressing issues important to the City of St. Louis.

 Provide advice on Zoning Overlay Districts for Community Unit Plan (CUP), Planned Unit Development Plan (PUD), Signage Plan Overlay District (SPD), Special Use District (SUD) and Form-Based District (FBD).

-Provide advice on Conditional Use Permits, Housing Conservation Districts, and Naming/Renaming A Public Street.
+Provide advice on Conditional Use Permits and Housing Conservation Districts.

-Review and write neighborhood plans, citywide plans, topical plans and land use plans.
+Review and work with communities to develop neighborhood plans, citywide plans, topical plans and land use plans.

 Continuing to update the Strategic Land Use Plan, the land use component of the City's Comprehensive Plan.